Insights

 Insight Types

-Altertable provides insight types, each optimized for different analysis needs.
+Altertable offers several insight types, each tuned to a different analysis need.

 |---|---|---|---|